| |

 karma: how karma applies directly to individuals' lives.

-they received a "load" of karma (unmerited by actions) to propel them on
+a "load" of karma (unmerited by actions) to propel them on their unique

-they create karma by their choices: through their thoughts, through their
+by their choices: through their thoughts, through their words, through

-words, through their actions, and through their directions (how they direct
+their actions, and through their directions (how they direct others to

 received in material existence, where one receives pleasing results (such as